 before your code and:

-Since the aim here is to provide neat, understandable and reasonably efficient Python code for solving teasers, I reserve the right to delete or edit code contributions where the approach is unclear, not well documented or downright inelegant!
+Since the aim here is to provide neat, understandable and reasonably efficient Python code for solving teasers, I would be grateful if people who post their own code on this site would stay close to the Python PEP8 style guide (other than the 4 space indents!) so that the site maintains a consistent ‘look and feel’.
+Also please note that I reserve the right to edit (or even delete) code contributions where the approach is unclear, not well documented, or poorly formatted.
 Please do not post code in languages other than Python.

 I am using Mathjax to format mathematics on this site and this facility is also available in comments.
 The initial and final delimiters for display equations are a backslash followed by [ and ]; for inline equations they are a backslash followed by ( and ).
 For example: